LandonTClipp/lambda-docs/docs/public-cloud/on-demand/serving-llama-31-vllm-gh200.md

+---
+description: Learn how to serve models on a Lambda On-Demand Cloud NVIDIA GH200 instance using vLLM.
+tags:
+  - on-demand cloud
+---

 # Serving Llama 3.1 8B using vLLM on an NVIDIA GH200 instance

 This tutorial outlines how to serve Llama 3.1 8B using vLLM on an